ka2u/Net-Amazon-SQS-Lite/README.md

 # DESCRIPTION

-Net::Amazon::SQS is simple Amazon SQS simple client.
+Net::Amazon::SQS::Lite is simple Amazon SQS simple client.

 THIS IS A DEVELOPMENT RELEASE.
 API MAY CHANGE WITHOUT NOTICE.